lattice-symmetries: A package for working with quantum many-body bases: Statement of need

 \texttt{QuSpin} is much closer in functionality to \texttt{lattice-symmetries}.
-It is a high-level Python package which natively supports (but is not limited to) spin systems, can employ user-defined lattice symmetries, and can also perform matrix-free calculations (where matrix elements are computed on the fly).
+It is a high-level Python package, which natively supports (but is not limited to) spin systems, can employ user-defined lattice symmetries, and can also perform matrix-free calculations (where matrix elements are computed on the fly).
 However, \texttt{QuSpin} mostly focuses on ease of use and functionality rather than performance.
 In \texttt{lattice-symmetries} we follow UNIX philosophy (Salus, 1994) and try to ``do one thing but do it well.''
 Even though \texttt{lattice-symmetries} uses essentially the same algorithms as \texttt{QuSpin}, careful implementation allows us to achieve an order of magnitude speedup as shown in \autoref{fig:performance}.
+To achieve such performance, we make heavy use of Single Instruction Multiple Data (SIMD) instructions supported by modern processors.
+Vector Class Library (Fog, 2020) is used to write all performance-critical kernels, which currently limits the portability of \texttt{lattice-symmetries} to processors supporting \texttt{x86-64} instruction sets.

 \texttt{lattice-symmetries} is a library implemented in \texttt{C++} and \texttt{C}.
 It provides two interfaces:

 \begin{itemize} \item Low-level \texttt{C} interface which can be used to implement ED and VMC applications with focus on performance. \item A higher-level \texttt{Python} wrapper which allows to easily test and prototype algorithms. \end{itemize}